brson/brson.github.com/_posts/2017-04-05-minimally-nice-maintainer.md

 of them as you read the patch, _and say them first thing in your response_.
 Myself, I always appreciate when a contributor writes _any tests at all_, and I adore contributors who write excellent tests.
 And I say so.
-To take this technique to the next level, be on the look out for indicators of the contributor's own values, and compliment them on things they are likely to take special pride in.
+To take this technique to the next level, be on the lookout for indicators of the contributor's own values, and compliment them on things they are likely to take special pride in.